Ocular Rosacea Relief

-Rosacea is an autoimmune inflammatory disorder that often leads to eye involvement – ocular rosacea.
-Ocular rosacea can occur even before the broader skin manifestations of rosacea begin.
-The fact that rosacea and ocular rosacea are autoimmune-related makes it all the harder to treat.
+Rosacea is an autoimmune skin disorder that often leads to eye involvement – ocular rosacea.
+Ocular rosacea can occur even before the chronic rosacea skin condition on the face begin.

 The effect of rosacea on eyes in very pronounced and significant.
 Ocular rosacea is primarily a disorder of meibomian gland dysfunction and blepharitis.
 Both of these conditions occur due to the lack of a water component in the tear composition.